efhilton/EllieBotBlue/README.md

 ## Introduction
 This project allows the control of a Cam Jam EduKit 3 through an MQTT message broker.

-This project was created so that I can teach my 10 yo daughter how to program on her tablet using either Thunkable or MIT App Inventor.
-The idea is to have her use Scratch from her tablet to control this robot.
+This project was created so that I can teach kids how to program on their tablet using either Thunkable or MIT App Inventor.
+The idea is to have them use Scratch from tehir tablet to control their robot

 ## Setting Up Your Robot